Living Benefit

 Types of Living Benefit Riders

 Living benefits are triggered by specific health events.
-The specific triggers vary by policy and carrier.
+The specific triggers vary significantly by policy and carrier.

-- **Terminal Illness Rider:** The most common and often free rider.
-It kicks in if a doctor certifies the insured has a life expectancy of 12 to 24 months or less.
-It is designed to help with end-of-life care and hospice costs.
+- Terminal Illness Rider: The most common rider.
+It activates if a doctor certifies the insured has a life expectancy of 12 to 24 months or less, helping cover hospice and end-of-life costs.

-- **Chronic Illness Rider:** Triggered if the insured cannot perform at least two of the six **Activities of Daily Living (ADLs)** (eating, bathing, dressing, toileting, transferring, and continence) or requires substantial supervision due to cognitive impairment (like Alzheimer’s or dementia).
-This is often used as a substitute for Long-Term Care insurance.
+- Chronic Illness Rider: Triggered if the insured cannot perform at least two of the six Activities of Daily Living (ADLs) or requires substantial supervision due to cognitive impairment like Alzheimer’s.

-- **Critical Illness Rider:** Pays a lump sum upon diagnosis of a specific major medical event, such as a heart attack, stroke, invasive cancer, major organ transplant, end-stage renal failure, or paralysis.
-Unlike terminal illness, the insured is expected to potentially recover, but the funds help cover the financial shock of recovery.
+- Critical Illness Rider: Provides a lump sum upon diagnosis of a major medical event like a heart attack, stroke, or major organ transplant, helping cover the high cost of recovery.

-- **Long-Term Care (LTC) Rider:** A more robust version of the chronic illness rider.
-It is specifically designed to pay for skilled nursing, home health care, or assisted living.
-These riders often have an additional premium cost but provide more comprehensive coverage than a standard chronic illness rider.
+- Long-Term Care (LTC) Rider: A robust rider designed specifically to pay for skilled nursing, home health care, or assisted living, often serving as a flexible alternative to standalone LTC insurance.

 | Feature | Living Benefit Rider | Standalone LTC Insurance |